 If you need to meet with Financial Aid...

-Please either call ahead at 585-475-2186 and press zero for an appointment for Thursday, August 15, when financial aid counselors will be in their offices in the Bausch and Lomb Building, or stop by on Friday, August 16 when counselors will be in the SDC from 9am to Noon and 1pm to 3pm.
+Please either call ahead at 585-475-2186 and press zero for an appointment (prior to SVP move-in day) when financial aid counselors will be in their offices in the Bausch and Lomb Building, or stop by on Wednesday, August 13 when counselors will be in the available on a walk-in basis from 9am to Noon and 1pm to 3pm.

 Will my health insurance be covered in New York State?

 Generally speaking, your current health insurance MIGHT cover you during emergencies only.
 If you need to see a doctor for a check-up or to get prescription medicine, your insurance may NOT cover you.
 You must review your plan to see if you're covered.
 If you are not and you seek medical help, you may be charged the full price for any medical services and that can be quite expensive!

 Please go to the RIT Student Health Center's website for insurance information.
 Medicare and/or Medicaid may not be accepted in New York so you need to check and see if it will be accepted in New York/Monroe County.